Subtropical Storm Yakecan

 Subtropical Storm Yakecan was a subtropical cyclone that during its path, passed through the southern region of Brazil, specifically in Rio Grande do Sul and Uruguay.
 The cyclone came from the sea towards the Rio Grande territory and arrived with less strength in the state of Santa Catarina, where it returned to the sea.
 It was the sixteenth named storm to hit Brazil since Cyclone Catarina in 2004.

 Its severity was confirmed on 16 May 2022 by the National Meteorological Institute (INMET) and the Brazilian Navy, which automatically classified it as an orange alert, meaning a subtropical storm.
 The orange level is the penultimate level of the scale, and its promotion to the red level was not ruled out.
-Winds of up to 100 km/h have been projected, and for this reason, both regional and federal civil defence had not denied the possibility of the cyclone turning into a hurricane as it moved towards firm ground.
+Winds of up to 100 km/h were projected, which led to both regional and federal civil defence not denying the possibility of the cyclone turning into a hurricane as it moved towards land.

 Yakecan caused two fatalities in Uruguay and Brazil.
-The first death in Uruguay happened when strong winds caused a palm tree fell on the roof a house.
-The other case was reported in Porto Alegre, where a fisherman's boat sank in the Lake Guaíba.
+The first death in Uruguay happened when strong winds caused a palm tree to fall on the roof of a house.
+The other case was reported in Porto Alegre, where a fisherman's boat sank in Lake Guaíba.
 In the state of São Paulo, the wind brought down a hot air balloon on the banks of Rodovia Castello Branco, in the rural area between the towns of Boituva and Porto Feliz, the balloon carried nine people on board who were immediately rescued.
 One of them was in serious condition.
 On the 17 May, due to the intensity of the cold air mass that accompanied the cyclone, its humidity caused freezing rain and snowfall in the higher portions of southern Santa Catarina and Paraná.

 The name “Yakecan” comes from Tupi-Guarani word meaning "sound from the sky".
 The cyclone began to lose intensity as it moved northeastward and when it turned eastward away from the coast of São Paulo it dissipated in late 19 May, according to the CHM synoptic chart.